Why you should move to Longfellow And Howe in particular.

 - Excellent Indian: Himalaya tastes fresher and is our favorite.
 Gandhi Mahal has bigger flavors, a solid lunch buffet (and aquaponics in the basement!)

 - Pizza: Pizza Luce is a Minneapolis standard.
 Parkway Pizza is our somewhat inconsistent neighborhood joint.
 (Wish there was a wood-fired Neapolitan pizza place nearby… we usually head to Punch in NE or Highland Park).
+But most often we just crap a few pizzas from Papa Murphy’s.

 - Hi-Lo Diner: fun for all ages.
 Food is good, not great.
 Drinks and ambiance are stellar.
 Open late.